Saatvik-n/quiz-point/client/README.md

 List 1 - done
 List 2 - done
-List 3 -
+List 3 - Responsive parts - done

 ### Immediate todos

 ## Later

-* Take care of all TODOs
-* Whenever a login fails, display error
-* Make page responsive
 * Don't allow user to go to protected routes

-Document everything
+* Document everything

+Possible solutions to 1:
+* To protect takequiz:  first check if it's public.
+If not, then check that the quiz ID that's passed belongs to the current user (get this via JWT)
+* To protect edit quiz: same thing, but don't check if it's public

 ### Bugs

-* Problem with delete icon while creating quiz
+* Problem with delete icon while creating quiz - done

 ### Optimizations